Last week, we went from 86°F to rainy, windy and cold in just 5 days. A hearty curry is therefore welcome.

 It starts with the pumpkin.
 You roast one-half in the oven for about 25 minutes until just tender so you can cut it into chunks, and the other half for a full 45 minutes.
 The other half will be used in the sauce.

 The flavorful sauce, which is actually the star of the recipe, gets its richness and creaminess from full-fat coconut milk.
 Spices like garam masala, turmeric, paprika, and fenugreek bring a ton of flavor.
 For a hint of heat, I highly recommend adding some ground chili as well.

 To give the sauce a slightly sharp flavor I stirred in non-dairy yogurt, it mimics the tanginess you would get from heavy cream.
 You can use soy, coconut or almond milk yogurt, just make sure it is plain and unsweetened.
 Don't have any yogurt in your fridge?
 Add a squeeze of lemon juice and you should be good!

 When your sauce is ready, you fry some garlic and ginger, before adding jackfruit and pumpkin chunks.
 I slightly mashed the jackfruit with a fork to give it a "pulled pork" texture.
 Once your jackfruit is starting to brown, pour in the curry sauce and cook for a few more minutes, stirring to coat the jackfruit and pumpkin chunks with that utterly delicious sauce.

 You can serve this comforting pumpkin curry as is, on a bed of rice, or with naans.
 It's perfect for those chilly evenings when having a hearty meal is totally necessary.
 Grab a blanket, put on your favorite movie and enjoy!

 Let me know in the comments if you try this recipe!

 - ½ cup water

-- 1 tsp garam masala (more to taste)
+- 1 teaspoon garam masala more to taste

 - to serve: fresh parsley, rice, or naan